 F.3.1 Application of Common WBS Elements as they pertain to Space (Appendix K - Section K.4) (including SEIT/PM and Support Equipment).
 Normally, WBS elements that are common (i.e., Integration, Assembly, Test, and Checkout; Systems Engineering; Program Management; Acquisition Logistics; System Test and Evaluation; Training; and Data) should be applied to the appropriate levels within the WBS for which they support.
-Definitions for the Common WBS elements, and all other defense materiel items, are included in Appendix K. Section K.4 consists of Definitions of Common Elements Applicable to Space Programs.
+Specifically, the contractor test and evaluation efforts for Space Systems are associated with AI&T as defined in Appendix K.4.
+Definitions for the Common WBS elements, applicable to Space Systems and all other defense materiel items, are included in Appendix K.

 F.3.2 Contract WBS Naming Conventions.
 The contract WBS shall use the appropriate Space System WBS elements and shall not include elements that are not within the scope of the contract.
 The contract element titles need not be identical to the Space WBS and may use the contractor names of hardware units and software CSCIs.
 Wherever possible, these titles should be descriptive of the element and not generic.
 For example, the following should not be used as complete titles: "Other Costs," "Digital Electronic Box 1," and "Bus Flight Software CSCI Application 2."
 As a specific example, the preferred title is "S-Band Helix Antenna," as opposed to merely "Antenna" or "S-Band Helix."
 Additionally, SEIT/PM and Support Equipment references should be replaced with terminology that accurately reflects its level and specific content, such as: "Space Vehicle Systems Engineering."
 WBS elements that appear within multiple legs of the WBS should also indicate to which portion of the WBS it belongs.
-For example, a Receiver within an EHF Payload could be named "Wideband EHF Receiver."
+For example, a receiver within an EHF Payload could be named "Wideband EHF Receiver."